-With our Latin American Spanish lessons for Restaurant food you will learn "Restaurant food" in 4 easy steps.
-The Latin American Spanish you will learn in this lesson consists of 10 Words that name food you buy in a restaurant.
+With our Latin American Spanish lessons you will learn the topic "Restaurant food" in 4 quick and easy steps.
+The Latin American Spanish you will learn in these lessons consists of 10 words that name food you buy in a restaurant.

 |1||las papas fritas||chips|